Find Affordable College Courses

 Our 2023 rankings named Kennesaw State University the best value school in the Southeast Region for linguistics and comparative literature students.
 KSU Georgia is a fairly large public school located in the large suburb of Kennesaw.

 A rank of #2 on this year’s list means University of North Georgia is a great value for linguistics and comparative literature students.
-UNG is a large public school located in the distant town of Dahlonega.
+UNG is a fairly large public school located in the town of Dahlonega.

 Full Linguistics & Comparative Literature at University of North Georgia Report